Springer Fork Rocker Designs

 wheel hub gets lower to the ground as the wheel is rotated.
 Wheel Flop is simply

-caused by gravity.
+caused by gravity and is only part of the overall flop element.
 The phenomena we’ve all experienced is a result of the

 wheel and forks wanting to find equilibrium once the wheel is moved from its